-Are you considering a career in Applied Behavior Analysis and wondering if certification is right for you (see our post Becoming Certified in Applied Behavior Analysis for certification options)?
+Are you considering a career in Applied Behavior Analysis and wondering if certification is right for you?
+In this post we provide all you need to know about the BCBA certification.
+Looking for certification as a Registered Behavior Technician?
+Check out Registered Behavior Technician Certification: Complete Guide.
 Much of the advice available online is provided by individuals and companies trying to sell you training, or even trying to recruit new BCBAs – so almost everyone will tell you that working as a BCBA is a great career.
 But is it the best career for you?

 Board Certified Behavior Analyst is a graduate-level certification in behavior analysis.
 Individuals who hold this certification are independent practitioners of Applied Behavior Analysis and are able to oversee the work of Registered Behavior Technicians (RBT) and Board Certified Assistant Behavior Analysts (BCaBA).
 BCBAs can work in a variety of positions where behavior-analytic services are needed.
 They may create treatment plans for children or adults with autism and other disabilities, or use their knowledge to help clients manage stress, anger and anxiety.
 This level of certification isn’t easy to reach, however once obtained it is fairly easy to maintain.
 Individuals with this designation are highly in demand and pay for individuals with this certification reflects this need.